 Born into the Icelandic community in Manitoba, Canada, Lindy Vopnfjörd started his music career early.
-Singing traditional Icelandic songs with his family, both the cultural heritage and musician parents shaped the intuitive artist.
-By age four, Lindy was already pronouncing his stand and care for the world as an Icelandic-Canadian folk artist by singing cautionary songs about nuclear war.
-Traveling around with his mom and dad and extended family in a bus, he developed an appreciation for performing as a form of sharing.
-Touring comes naturally to Lindy, and to see him live is to witness years of honest delivery and authentic exchange with a talent who is as dedicated to a room of three as he is to a stadium-full.
-Lindy has performed five albums’ worth of originals that have mesmerized, delighted and moved audiences from house parties and bars to embassies, theatre halls with Canada’s Whitehorse, and large festivals, such as Montreal’s Osheaga, Reykjavik Folk Festival, and The Greenbelt Harvest Picnic.
+Singing traditional Icelandic songs with his family, both the cultural heritage and musician parents shaped this intuitive artist.
+By age four, Lindy was already pronouncing his “stand and care for the world” bent as an Icelandic-Canadian folk artist by singing cautionary songs against nuclear war.
+Traveling around by bus with his mom and dad and extended family, he developed an appreciation for performing as a form of sharing.
+Touring comes naturally to Lindy, and to see him live is to witness years of experience in honest delivery and authentic exchange with a dedication as real to a room of three as when he’s performing stadium-full.
+Lindy has performed sseven albums’ worth of originals that have mesmerized, delighted and moved audiences at house parties and bars to embassies, theatre halls with Canada’s Whitehorse, and large festivals, such as Montreal’s Osheaga, Winnipeg Folk Festival, Reykjavik Folk Festival, and Hillside Festival.

-From his West-Coast Victoria-based band Northern Junk to Toronto’s explosive indie rock group, Major Maker that boasts a fervor comparable to The Killers or Hard-Fi, Lindy’s artistry has spanned many musical outfits.
-His earlier albums, “The Humourous Years,” and “Suspension of Disbelief” that he toured extensively through the UK, to his last “Young Waverer,” marked him consistently as a Canadian “noteworthy” by the caliber of songwriting and musical arrangement that garnered heaps of critical accolades, including a string of popular singles, such as the memorable “Lover/Sister” (via ExclaimTV) on CBC Radio.
+From his West-Coast Victoria-based band Northern Junk to Toronto’s explosive indie rock group, Major Maker that boasts a fervor comparable to The Killers or Hard-Fi, Lindy’s talents have spanned many musical outfits.
+His earlier albums, “The Humourous Years,” and “Suspension of Disbelief” that he toured extensively through the UK, to his “Young Waverer,” mark him consistently as a Canadian “noteworthy.”
+The caliber of songwriting and musical arrangement has garnered heaps of critical accolades, including a string of popular singles, such as the memorable “Lover/Sister” (via ExclaimTV) on CBC Radio.
 Over the years, the bands he leads and the collections he creates continue to attract for him both critical and commercial success.